Abhishek3399/AutoStream-AI-Agent/README.md

 The agent handles the full sales conversation lifecycle autonomously:

-- Greets users naturally and answers any product or pricing question using a local knowledge base (RAG), so responses are always grounded in facts — no hallucinations
+- Greets users naturally and answers any product or pricing question using a local knowledge base (RAG), so responses are always grounded in facts, no hallucinations
 - Detects when a user shows high purchase intent in real time and smoothly transitions into lead qualification
-- Collects the user's name, email, and creator platform one step at a time through natural conversation — never all at once
+- Collects the user's name, email, and creator platform one step at a time through natural conversation, never all at once
 - Fires a lead capture function the moment all three fields are collected, simulating a CRM or webhook integration